Apjo/Machine-Learning-Notes/README.md

 **Diagnosing Neural Networks**

-A neural network with fewer parameters is prone to underfitting.
+- A neural network with fewer parameters is prone to underfitting.
 It is also computationally cheaper.
-A large neural network with more parameters is prone to overfitting.
+- A large neural network with more parameters is prone to overfitting.
 It is also computationally expensive.
 In this case you can use regularization (increase `λ`) to address the overfitting.
-Using a single hidden layer is a good starting default.
+- Using a single hidden layer is a good starting default.
-You can train your neural network on a number of hidden layers using your cross validation set.
+- You can train your neural network on a number of hidden layers using your cross validation set.
-You can then select the one that performs best.
+- You can then select the one that performs best.

 **Model Complexity Effects**:

-Lower-order polynomials (low model complexity) have high bias and low variance.
+- Lower-order polynomials (low model complexity) have high bias and low variance.
 In this case, the model fits poorly consistently.
-Higher-order polynomials (high model complexity) fit the training data extremely well and the test data extremely poorly.
+- Higher-order polynomials (high model complexity) fit the training data extremely well and the test data extremely poorly.
 These have low bias on the training data, but very high variance.
-In reality, we would want to choose a model somewhere in between, that can generalize well but also fits the data reasonably well.
+- In reality, we would want to choose a model somewhere in between, that can generalize well but also fits the data reasonably well.

+##Building a spam classifier
+- For some learning applications, it is possible to imagine coming up with many different features.
+But it can be hard to guess in advance which features will be useful
+- There are often many possible ideas for how to develop a high accuracy learning system; "gut feeling" is not a recommended one
+- Collect lots of data (for example "honeypot" project but doesn't always work)
+- Develop sophisticated features (for example: using email header data in spam emails)
+- Develop algorithms to process your input in different ways (recognizing misspellings in spam).
+It is difficult to tell which of the options will be most helpful.

+###Error Analysis
+- A recommended approach to perform error analysis using cross validation data rather than test data is to develop new features by examining test set, we end up choosing features that will work well specifically for the test set, so `Jtest(Θ)` is no longer a good estimate of how well we generalize example
+- Start with a simple algorithm, implement it quickly, and test it early on your cross validation data.
+- Plot learning curves to decide if more data, more features, etc. are likely to help.
+- Manually examine the errors on examples in the cross validation set and try to spot a trend where most of the errors were made.
+- It is very important to get error results as a single, numerical value.
+Otherwise it is difficult to assess your algorithm's performance.
+For example if we use `stemming`, which is the process of treating the same word with different forms (fail/failing/failed) as one word (fail), and get a 3% error rate instead of 5%, then we should definitely add it to our model.
+However, if we try to distinguish between upper case and lower case letters and end up getting a 3.2% error rate instead of 3%, then we should avoid using this new feature.
+Hence, we should try new things, get a numerical value for our error rate, and based on our result decide whether we want to keep the new feature or not.